 Immigration to the United States in the 1930s and 1940s

-The US Congress passed new, restrictive quota laws in 1924 that limited the number of immigrants who could enter the US from Europe each year.
+The US Congress passed new, restrictive quota laws in 1924 that limited the number of immigrants who could enter the United States from Europe each year.
 During the Nazi period, these quotas often were not filled, even though thousands of Jewish refugees sought admittance to the US from Nazi Germany and Nazi-occupied territories.

 Once the Great Depression began in 1929, President Herbert Hoover instructed the State Department to enforce the quota laws very strictly, which made it very difficult refugees in the 1930s to obtain immigrant visas.
 Immigrants needed to prove they were not “likely to become a public charge” and had the financial resources to support themselves indefinitely in the United States.
 Despite the ongoing persecution of Jews in Germany, public and government attitudes related to immigration were influenced by the economic hardships of the Great Depression, which intensified antisemitism, isolationism, and xenophobia.
 After World War II began in 1939, American consuls abroad also screened refugees on national security grounds, making an already difficult immigration process even harder.

 Nevertheless, in 1939 and 1940 more than half of all immigrants to the United States were Jewish, most of them refugees from Europe.
 During those same years, a majority of all immigration to the United States came from Nazi-occupied or collaborationist countries.
 In 1940, for instance, 82% of immigrants to America came from these countries, most of them refugees seeking asylum.
 But by the time the United States entered the war in December 1941, American consulates had already closed in most of Europe and it became nearly impossible for refugees to escape the continent.
 Despite many obstacles, however, more than 200,000 Jews found refuge in the United States from 1933 to 1945, most of them arriving before the end of 1941.